cables-gl/cables-daplaya/README.md

 ## releases
 * releases will try to update electron and build all three platforms as well as the corresponding zipfiles
-* this is usually done by travis on committing a "semver"-tag
+* this is usually done by github actions
 * `npm run package`

 ## dev